 How to Apply

-Candidates for this position should submit a cover letter, resume, and contact information for three to five references.
+Candidates for this position should submit a cover letter, resume, and contact information for a minimum of three references.
 Please combine all documents into a single PDF and send to HR@woodland-school.org.

 This job description in no way states or implies that these are the only duties to be performed by the employee(s) incumbent in this position.
 Employees will be required to follow any other job-related instructions and to perform any other job-related duties requested by any person authorized to give instructions or assignments.
 All duties and responsibilities are essential functions and requirements and are subject to possible modification to reasonably accommodate individuals with disabilities.
 To perform this job successfully, the incumbents will possess the skills, aptitudes, and abilities to perform each duty proficiently.
 Some requirements may exclude individuals who pose a direct threat or significant risk to the health or safety of themselves or others.
 The requirements listed in this document are the minimum levels of knowledge, skills, or abilities.
 This document does not create an employment contract, implied or otherwise, other than an “at will” relationship.